 In fact, the 1804 Bust silver dollar is perhaps the most famous of all rare coins!

-Not a surprise, as the 1804 Bust silver dollar is often dubbed "The King of American Coins."
+Here is the story of the 1804 Bust dollar, which is is often dubbed “The King of American Coins”…

-The 1804 Bust silver dollar is full of history and interesting twists and turns.
+The 1804 Draped Bust silver dollar is full of history and interesting twists and turns!

-Why The 1804 Bust Silver Dollar Was Made
+Why The 1804 Draped Bust Silver Dollar Was Made

-In 1834, 2 special proof sets were produced as gifts for the King of Siam and Sultan of Muscat.
+In 1834, two special proof sets were produced as gifts for the King of Siam and Sultan of Muscat.